Aviation to Indonesia

 Australia, with an advanced and mature aerospace industry are well positioned to support Indonesia in this growth phase through areas as diverse as airport construction and management, aircraft maintenance, and vocational training.

 Air traffic control officers and safety inspectors are in short supply offering opportunities for qualified foreign experts and technicians in this field.
-Although there are competing issues in the need for foreign talent and the desire by the Indonesian Government to have positions filled by Indonesians despite a supply gap.
+There are competing issues in the need for foreign talent and the desire by the Indonesian however to have positions filled by Indonesians despite a supply gap.

 Tariffs, regulations and customs

 In late 2015 through the eighth Economic Policy Package, the government has deregulated the process of sending spare parts into Indonesia with zero per cent tax.
 This policy hope to ease the process of maintenance and repair within the country.

 In general, to successfully market to Indonesia’s aviation industry, you may wish to consider:

 - participating in major local aviation trade exhibitions

 - highlighting your international track record to customers